2023 Cotton Bowl Classic (January)

 The 2023 Cotton Bowl Classic was a college football bowl game played on January 2, 2023, at AT&T Stadium in Arlington, Texas.
 The 87th annual Cotton Bowl Classic, the game featured two teams selected at-large by the College Football Playoff selection committee — Tulane from the American Athletic Conference and USC from the Pac-12 Conference.
-The game began at 12:10 p.m.
+The game began at 12:00 p.m.
 CST and was aired on ESPN.
 It was one of the 2022–23 bowl games concluding the 2022 FBS football season.
 Sponsored by the Goodyear Tire and Rubber Company, the game was officially known as the Goodyear Cotton Bowl Classic.

 Teams

 The game featured at-large teams selected by the College Football Playoff (CFP) selection committee.
 Tulane qualified as the highest-ranked team from the Group of Five conferences.

 This was the fourth meeting between the two teams and their first since 1946; USC led the all-time series, 2–1.
-One of their meetings came in the 1932 Rose Bowl.
+One of their meetings came in the 1932 Rose Bowl, where USC defeated Tulane to win the national championship.
 This was USC's third Cotton Bowl, they were 1–1 in previous appearances.
 This was Tulane's first Cotton Bowl.

 Tulane Green Wave

 Tulane played to a 10–2 regular-season record (7–1 in conference).
 They faced two ranked teams, defeating Cincinnati and losing to UCF.
 Their only other loss was to Southern Miss.
-The Green Wave qualified for the AAC Championship Game, where they defeated UCF in a rematch.
+The Green Wave qualified for the AAC Championship Game, where they defeated a ranked UCF in a rematch.
 Tulane entered the Cotton Bowl with an 11–2 overall record.